 Faux Fur Chair Throws & Table Accents

-Handwritten Menus or Kraft Paper Accents
+Handwritten Menus & Kraft Paper Accents

 Optional Holiday Touches for a Christmas Wedding Feel